sebastianpinosanchez/slate/source/index.html.md

 }
 ```

-this endpoint point calculates if a service is well formed
+This endpoint point calculates if a service is well formed

 ### HTTP Request